markjprice/web-dev-net9/docs/errata/improvements.md

 The supported HTTP methods depend entirely on which matching methods are implemented in your controller.

 If you make a call like `PUT /Products(78)` and your OData controller does not define a method with a matching name and signature (`Put(int key, Product product)`), then ASP.NET Core OData returns `HTTP 405 Method Not Allowed`.
-The framework concludes that rhe resource exists, but that HTTP method is not allowed on it.
+The framework concludes that the resource exists, but that HTTP method is not allowed on it.
 The HTTP response also includes an `Allow` header that explicitly lists the HTTP methods supported for the requested resource based on the routes the framework has matched, as shown in the following HTTP response:
 ```
 HTTP/1.1 405 Method Not Allowed
 Allow: GET, DELETE